PartnershipOnAI/safelife/README.md

 Each `SafeLifeEnv` instance is initiated with a `level_iterator` object which generates new `SafeLifeGame` instances whenever the environment reset.
 The level iterator can most easily be created via `level_iterator.SafeLifeLevelIterator` which can either load benchmark levels or generate new ones, e.g. `SafeLifeLevelIterator("benchmarks/v1.0/append-still")` or `SafeLifeLevelIterator("random/append-still")`.
 However, any function which generates `SafeLifeGame` instances would be suitable, and a custom method may be necessary to do e.g. curriculum learning.

-A gym environment is registered for each of the following level types:
+Several default environments can be registered with OpenAI gym via the `SafeLifeEnv.register()` class function.
+This will register an environment for each of the following types:
 - `append-still`
 - `prune-still`
 - `append-still-easy`